Shadowwyyy/anchor/README.md

     |
     v
  retrieve  -->  assess_confidence  -->  generate (Claude)  -->  cited answer
- (Chroma)       (refuse-to-guess)                                or refusal
+ (Chroma)       (refuse-to-guess)       + model-refusal check   or refusal
 ```

 - **Embeddings run locally** via [Ollama](https://ollama.com) (`nomic-embed-text`) — no embedding API, no per-token cost, fully offline.
-- **Generation** uses Claude via the Anthropic API, with a grounded prompt that answers only from retrieved context.
+- **Generation** uses Claude Haiku via the Anthropic API — cost-efficient and well-suited to extracting facts from provided context.
 - **Vector store** is Chroma (persistent, cosine distance).
-- **The confidence gate** is a separate, independently tested component: if the nearest chunk's distance exceeds a threshold, Anchor declines instead of generating.
+- **Two-layer refusal:** a cheap distance pre-filter declines clearly-unrelated questions before any API call; the model's own grounded refusal ("the provided context does not cover…") catches questions that are semantically close but not actually covered.

 ---